Phineapple18/GhostSpectator/README.md

 - gs.spawn.other - allows a player to use *spawn* and *despawn* commands
 - gs.spawn.self - allows a player to use *ghostme* command
 - gs.target - allows a player to use *createtarget* command
+- gs.teleport.player - allows a player to teleport to an alive player
+- gs.teleport.room - allows a player to teleport to a random room
 - gs.warhead - allows a player to remain Ghost and use *ghostme* and *spawn* commands after warhead detonation

 ## Credits